fpeterek/strojove-uceni/airline-fares/README.md

 Perhaps a bit surprisingly, Airbus has managed to take the lead as the preferred manufacturer.
-The US is a home to Boeing, and, in the past, the Boeing 737 used to be the most widespread passenger aircraft.
+The US is a home to Boeing, and, in the past, the Boeing 737 used to be the most widespread passenger aircraft in the world.
 However, very recently, partly also due to the MAX-8 fiasco, the Airbus A320 has managed to overtake the B737 in the total number of orders.

 Even by adding the three narrow-bodies built by Boeing and present in the list, we end up 10000 flights short of the Airbus A320, and that does not include the A220, which is also becoming increasingly more popular (and that Boeing has no answer for).

-However, Boeing wide-bodies are a lot more popular than Airbus wide-bodies.
+However, Boeing wide-bodies (B767, B777, B787 Dreamliner) are a lot more popular than Airbus wide-bodies (Airbus A350, Airbus A330).

+Regional turbofan aircraft (CRJ's, E175) are also rather common, and there are even a couple turboprops in the list.

 |model|count|
 |------------|-----|